Advanced concept maps#

 Therefore, there is a shortage of manufactured goods.

-This material contains a lot of information.
-However if you skip steps and consolidate their information into other steps, then you get a “chained” deductive argument that appears this way in concept map form:
+That’s a lot of steps.
+If you skip and consolidate some of them, you get a “chained” deductive argument that looks like this as a map:

 The key in deciding whether to use a chained deductive argument is this: The reader must be able to understand the missing steps and agree with them.